hannesdatta/thesis-guide/content/coach/firstmeeting.md

 date: 2020-05-19T09:00:00+02:00
 ---

-When first meeting with your coach, please prepare the following:
+Please prepare the following for your first meeting with your advisor.

 * (Re)share your thesis proposal
-    * Please email your research proposal to your coach, even if you haven't updated it after handing it in (PDF format).
+    * Please email/post your research proposal to your coach, even if you haven't updated it after handing it in (PDF format).
 Do so at least three days before the meeting.
     * If you're supervised in a team, send the research proposal to your thesis partner, too.

 * Make an overview of the data that you have or plan to use
-    * e.g ., inform yourself about the dataset, make some descriptive statistics if possible; see also the section on describing your data on this site
+    * e.g., inform yourself about the dataset, make some descriptive statistics if possible; see also the section on describing your data on this site

 * Make an overview about the software stack you're planning to use
     * Which software to accomplish which (pipeline) task? (e.g., R for data preparation, Python for k-means clustering, R for fixed-effects model, etc.)